-- Dickinson's preferred model expects a 1:1 working relationship with an experienced faculty member.
+- Dickinson's preferred model expects a close working relationship with an experienced faculty member.
 Given available funding, the committee will consider requests for an additional student if there is a compelling rationale in the proposal.

 - Clearly defined outcomes from the research will be an important evaluation criterion in the award process.
 Future independent research honors thesis work for the student, joint papers, presentations or public theatrical performances or exhibitions are examples of desired outcomes.